-Figure 21 shows the total emissions from each category.
+Figure 23 shows the total emissions from each category.
 The top 5 contributors to the total footprint are:

-- Beef
+- Beef;

-- Cheese
+- Cheese;

-- Pork, bacon and sausages
+- Processed and cooked meats;

-- Milk
+- Pork, bacon and sausages;

-- Other meat and fish.
+- Milk.

-These 5 categories account for nearly a third (32%) of the total footprint.
+These 5 categories account for over a third (43%) of the total footprint.